 The best uses of Citi ThankYou points

 Admittedly with each Citi ThankYou partner, some niche redemptions allow you to maximize value.
-However, I wanted to cover what I consider to be the seven most valuable transfer partners in terms of the general appeal.
+However, I wanted to cover what I consider to be the eight most valuable transfer partners in terms of the general appeal.

 It’s important to understand that you’ll generally get the most value by redeeming your points for international flights, especially in business class.
 Also, if you’re new to redeeming points, check out my top 10 tips for redeeming points, so you can hopefully get the best value.

 Below are my favorite Citi ThankYou partners in alphabetical order.